 The Exodus wallet is much more secure than a web wallet.
 Web wallets, like those found at exchanges (such as Coinbase), are the easiest to lose funds from.
 They have security risks that no other wallets have.
-These include the risk of the exchange’s central servers being hacked and the risk of the company itself going bankrupt.
+These include the risk of the exchange’s central servers being hacked, or the risk of the company itself going bankrupt.

 For these reasons, web wallets are not suitable for storing cryptocurrency.
 If you are an active trader, you will have to take the risk.
 This is because trading requires your coins to be available at short notice, so you can take advantage of movements in the price of certain cryptocurrencies.
 For everyone else, it’s just not worth storing funds on a web wallet service.

 The Exodus wallet is much less secure than either a paper or hardware wallet.
 Neither of these are always connected to the internet like most software wallets are.
 This reduces the chances of them being hacked.
 If your software wallet is on a computer that you use every day, the chances of you downloading malware or keyloggers are much higher.

 If you want to store your cryptocurrency for a long period of time, paper or hardware wallets are the best option.
 Wallets like the Exodus wallet are great for people who use small amounts of cryptocurrency regularly.
 They are also good if you want to swap one cryptocurrency for another.

 How to Create and Use an Exodus Wallet?

 Next, in this Exodus wallet review, I’ll show you how to get your own wallet.
 It’s really easy to set up and start using Exodus, so I’ve outlined the steps for you below.